-Another 219 words (16 lines of text) covering the years 1400, 1689, 1717, 1717 and 1720 are included under the topic Early Belame History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Belame research.
+Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717, 1717, 1720, 1687, 1687 and 1788 are included under the topic Early Belame History in all our PDF Extended History products and printed products wherever possible.

 Belame Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Belame are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Belame include Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Belame family (pre 1700)

-Another 76 words (5 lines of text) are included under the topic Early Belame Notables in all our PDF Extended History products and printed products wherever possible.
+Another 125 words (9 lines of text) are included under the topic Early Belame Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Belame family to Ireland
+Migration of the Belame family